Smoulvad01/AI-C1-image-/README.md

 - Install the required libraries by running the command pip install livelossplot.
 - Ensure that you have the necessary dependencies installed.
 If any library is missing, you can install it using pip install [library-name].
+- Add the dataset to Google Drive --> MyDrive and give access
-- Follow the instructions on the command line to interact with the software.
+- Follow the instructions on the text cells to train, evaluate and test the models.
 - View the blink detection results displayed on the screen or customize the output as needed.

 ## **File structure**